 "I want to take my personal practice and learning to a deeper level and appreciate the privacy offered by one-on-one work."

-Do you do mindfulness practice with children and teens?
+Do you offer mindfulness practice with children and teens?

 Yes!
-If your child or teen is open, interested and willing to learn about mindfulness, I am very happy to work individually with them, as well as with you and your child.
+If your child or teen is open, interested and willing to learn about mindfulness, I am very happy to work individually with them, or with you and your child.
 Often children and teens are very receptive to age-appropriate mindfulness activities, and even ask for more!